Twee honden op het strand bij zonsondergang, hondenuitlaatservice Gouda

 Simone Hendriksen

-Like any social animal, dogs do best with clear boundaries and consistency in their social structure.
-Inconsistent or unclear routines can cause anxiety or leave your dog unsure of how to act in certain situations.
-In the wild there are pack leaders who provide guidance and protect the pack.
-By stepping into this role you can meet your dog's needs in a natural way.
-You and your dog are a team, but we are responsible for ensuring the health and safety of our dog.
+Like any social animal, dogs thrive with clear boundaries and consistency in their social structure.
+Inconsistent or unclear routines can cause anxiety or leave your dog unsure how to react in certain situations.
+In the wild, pack leaders provide guidance and protection.
+By stepping into this role, you can naturally meet your dog's needs.
+You and your dog are a team, but we are responsible for ensuring our dog's health and safety.

-For example: a roommate sometimes doesn't mind if you leave your dirty dishes, but on some days demands that you put your dishes clean in the cupboard.
-This is confusing and that lack of clarity can be frustrating.
+For example, a housemate might not mind if you leave your dirty dishes, but other days they demand you put them back in the cupboard.
+This is confusing, and the lack of clarity can be frustrating.

-In addition to safeguarding these boundaries for us, it is also important that we protect our dog's boundaries.
-Borders are a '' two way street''.
+Besides ensuring these boundaries for ourselves, it's also important that we protect our dog's boundaries.
+Boundaries are a two-way street.
 An example of this is when I'm eating, my dog leaves me alone.
-When my dog is eating, I leave him alone.
-Strange people wanting to pet him, a loose dog running towards us, children teasing your dog; These are all situations where we need to stand up for our dog and protect them from situations in which they do not feel comfortable.
-By protecting our dog's safety and boundaries, a dog will come to trust you and feel safe with you.
+When my dog is eating, I leave him alone too.
+Strangers who want to pet him, a loose dog running towards us, children teasing our dog; these are all situations where we must stand up for our dog and protect them from situations they don't feel comfortable in.
+By protecting our dog's safety and boundaries, a dog will learn to trust you and feel safe with you.

-By saying "no" with a clear, calm energy when a dog does something that is not allowed, you set a boundary.
-You don't have to yell or get angry, but you do have to be clear about what you want.
-For example, if your dog wants to jump on the bed, but is not allowed to do so, you clearly say "no" and stay there until the dog jumps off on its own or walks away.
-It is important that you let the dog leave itself, because then you know that the message has been received.
-If you pull or push the dog, this often has the opposite effect.
+By saying "no" with a clear, calm energy when a dog does something it shouldn't, you set a boundary.
+You don't have to yell or get angry, but you do need to be clear about what you want.
+For example, if your dog wants to jump on the bed but isn't allowed, say "no" firmly and stick with it until the dog jumps off or walks away on its own.
+It's important to let the dog go, because then you know the message has been received.
+Pulling or pushing the dog often backfires.
 Claim your space and make this clear.

-Dogs that are allowed to do everything and have never heard 'no' (i.e. a spoiled dog) often listen poorly.
-In that sense they are like children, if they are always told 'yes' and you say 'no' once, they shout and stomp because they always get their way.
-They are difficult to control, and getting them to respect authority and boundaries is a challenge.
-It can be tempting to always say yes, after all, we love our dogs!
-However, in the long run, you will do your dog much more good by having clear boundaries.
-If a dog does not have clear boundaries, this can cause them to take on the leadership role.
-This results in a restless dog that does what it wants, doesn't listen well and demands attention when it wants it.
+Dogs who are allowed to do anything and have never heard "no" (a.k.a., a spoiled dog) often don't listen well.
+In that sense, they're like children: if they're always told "yes," and you say "no" once, they'll yell and stomp because they always get their way.
+They're difficult to control, and it's a challenge to get them to respect authority and boundaries.
+It can be tempting to always say "yes"—after all, we love our dogs!
+However, in the long run, you'll do your dog much more good by having clear boundaries.
+If a dog doesn't have clear boundaries, it can cause them to take on leadership roles.
+This results in a restless dog that does what it wants, doesn't listen well, and demands attention only when it wants it.

-Do you have difficulty maintaining boundaries or being consistent with them?
-Please do not hesitate to contact me, I will be happy to help you restore order in your home!
+Are you struggling to maintain boundaries or be consistent with them?
+Don't hesitate to contact me; I'm happy to help you restore order in your home!

 Back to blog